 If dogs run free

-As far as the encore was concerned there was little in the way of surprises with the three songs played being the same as what had been played for each encore in virtually every Bob show on the Never Ending Tour throughout the whole of 2003 and 2004.
+As far as the encore was concerned there was little in the way of surprises with the three songs performed being the same as what had been played for each encore in virtually every Bob show on the Never Ending Tour throughout the whole of 2003 and 2004.
 This was of course the point where those who knew a thing or two about what to expect from this current series of shows would no doubt hope Bob would suddenly change his way of thinking and shake up the pack a bit.
-There was really no chance of that happening however and so the show in Cardiff was no exception in that what we got were the entirely predictable Cat’s in the Well, Like a Rolling Stone and All Along the Watchtower all served up in that order, just like they had been on every night so far of 2004.
-To include the latter two was quite understandable, they were without doubt two of Bob’s most famous songs and he was still able to deliver them with an energy and power that ensured they actually got better over the years and hardly ever sounded worn or tired, which of course was something of an awesome achievement in itself.
+There was really no chance of that happening however so the show in Cardiff was no exception in that what we got were the entirely predictable Cat’s in the Well, Like a Rolling Stone and All Along the Watchtower all served up in that order, just like they had been on every night so far of 2004.
+To include the latter two was quite understandable, they were without doubt two of Bob’s most famous songs and he was still able to deliver them with an energy and power that ensured they actually got better over the years and hardly ever sounded worn out or tired, which of course was something of an awesome achievement in itself.

 Setlist Cardiff International Arena 18th June 2004 –